LilianCruanes/neo4j_for_django/docs/nodes.md

 # Introducing
 **neo4j_for_django** provides a group of classes used to structure and manipulate nodes and properties.
 Only the most important things have been introduced, in order to leave lots of flexibility to the package's user and not to burden him with useless things.
-Furthermore, in a work with a database, personalization of each request is the key of fast and powerful interactions.
+Furthermore, when you work with a database, personalization of each request is the key of fast and powerful interactions.
 <br/>
 <br/>
 <br/>